 A South Carolina police officer was arrested yesterday for the murder of an unarmed black man.
 This is all because of a video that surfaced of the North Charleston officer, Michael Slager, firing eight times at the unarmed man as the man fled in an open field.

-Whatever the case, the innocent bystander who took this footage deserves praise for his actions.
+Whatever the case, the innocent bystander who recorded Good Samaritan video aided in this investigation.
 Not only did he take the responsibility to record the events, but he also utilized landscape mode on his cell phone to record the altercation.
 This provided additional digital video evidence for this investigation.

 You can watch the video below via the NY Times: